lingjzhu/probing-TTS-models/README.md

 [link to pdf](https://www.isca-speech.org/archive/SpeechProsody_2020/pdfs/51.pdf)

 ### Update
+@gzfffff has provided [a updated version of this repo](https://github.com/gzfffff/probing-TTS-models) with mulitple bugs corrected.

 Thanks for those who have pointed out bugs in this repo.
 I was surprised to find that many of you were interested in this project.
 As I did not expect that people would run my training code, I am sorry that detailed steps for training the model were not provided and that some common bugs were not fixed.
 Now I have fixed a bug in this repo.

 Another common problem about replication is that training the model from scratch does not result in natural synthesized speech.
 I encountered the same issue too.
 So, before training, I initialized the model with the weights from a pre-trained English model ([link](https://github.com/NVIDIA/tacotron2)).
 With the pre-trained weights initialization, the Chinese model converged very fast and was able to produce natural speech.